alexei379/CarND-Traffic-Sign-Classifier-Project/README.md

 # Traffic Sign Classification Project
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-The goals / steps of this project are the following:
+The goals/steps of this project are the following:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture